John Lowe (musician): Later career

 In 1994, John Lowe played again with the Quarrymen for the album Open for Engagements.
 Of the 1994 lineup, only Rod Davis (guitar) and Lowe (piano) had played for the Quarrymen in the 1950s.
 Lowe, despite not being classified as an official member, toured with Rod Davis, Len Garry and Colin Hanton as John Lennon's Original Quarrymen at Beatles events around the world until 2017.

 On 28 August 2006, the 10-inch shellac 3-track EP (33 rpm) "50 years later" was released with live versions of "Down by the riverside" by the Quarrymen's Rod Davis, Len Garry, Colin Hanton and John Duff Lowe and guest bassist Lothar Becker and guest washboard player Ednund Thielow in an edition of 10 individual pieces.

 On 22 December 2014, Lowe appeared on the BBC One programme, Would I Lie to You?, in which Ricky Tomlinson revealed that Lowe had left the Quarrymen to join the young Tomlinson's band.

 Death

-Lowe died on 22 February 2024, at the age of 81.
+Lowe died on 22 February 2024, in Liverpool, Lancashire, England, at the age of 81.